lil-armstrong/AirBnB_clone/README.md

 ### Commands

-> The commands are displayed in the following format *Command / usage / example with output*
+**The commands are displayed in the following format *Command / usage / example with output**
 * Create

-> *Creates a new instance of a given class.
-The class' ID is printed and the instance is saved to the file file.json.*
+Creates a new instance of a given class.
+The class' ID is printed and the instance is saved to the file file.json.

 ```bash
 create <class>
 ```
+Example:
 ```bash
 (hbnb) create BaseModel
 6cfb47c4-a434-4da7-ac03-2122624c3762